 This may be done to prevent the victim from receiving or noticing some other important message in their mail.
 A sluggish system or inability to send or receive emails can indicate getting email bombed.
 This happens because the system is already preoccupied with processing countless emails.

 Email Bombing and Spamming

-There are three methods of email bombing: Mass mailing, List linking and ZIP bombing.
+There are three methods of email bombing: Mass mailing, List linking, and ZIP bombing.
 Mass mailing involves sending several duplicate emails to the same address but can be easily detected by spam filters.
 The second, List linking, involves subscribing the target email address to different email list subscriptions.
-The user would always receive spam mail from all these subscriptions and will have to manually unsubscribe from each list separately.
-Email bombing done using ZIP archived attachments containing millions and billions of characters is known as ZIP bombing.
-Mail servers checking the mail with anti-virus software would require a greater amount of processing power, possibly resulting in Denial of Service.
+The user would always receive spam mail from all these subscriptions and must manually unsubscribe from each list.
+Email bombing using ZIP archived attachments containing millions and billions of characters is known as ZIP bombing.
+Mail servers checking the mail with anti-virus software would require a more significant amount of processing power, possibly resulting in Denial of Service.

 While you cannot eliminate the chances of being email bombed, there are some preventive & protective measures you can take to reduce their effect.
 Here are some of them:

-Use email filter applications– Email filters are packages that are used to manage unsolicited emails by filtering emails according to the source address.
+Use email filter applications Email filters are packages that manage unsolicited emails by filtering emails according to the source address.
 Some of the email filters that are commonly used for Mac OS are:

 - Personal AntiSpam X5

 - Spam Buster

 2] Use Proxy Servers